Registration Renewal in Virginia

 You may renew your registration by going in person to either a DMV Select office or to your local DMV Customer Service Center.
 If you go to a DMV Customer Service Center, you must pay an additional $5 fee per transaction (meaning if you renew more than one registration, you will pay the fee for each).

-When you appear at either location, you must:
+When you appear at either location, you must submit:

-- Present proof of passing an emissions test, if necessary.
+- Proof of passing an emissions test, if necessary.

-- Present your renewal notice or current registration certificate.
+- Your renewal notice or current registration certificate.

 You will receive your renewed plate decals and certificate before you leave.